shaoxc/edftpy/doc/source/tutorials/ksdft/qe/qe.rst

 .. _qe:

 ===============================================
-PWPY: PWSCF (quantum-espresso) Python interface
+QEpy: Quantum ESPRESSO Python interface
 ===============================================

-PWpy is a python API to Quantum ESPRESSO.
-We will release PWpy together with eDFTpy soon.
+QEpy is a python API to Quantum ESPRESSO.
+We will release QEpy together with eDFTpy soon.
 Stay tuned!